Invalid Date NaN, NaN (Today) — last updated November 11, 2025 (1mo ago)

 Useful MicroEstimates tools for contractors:

-Tip: Keep a single source of truth by linking your project management platform to your estimating and accounting systems.
-(Internal link suggestion: create a how-to article on integrating your PM and accounting tools at /blog/how-to-integrate-pm-accounting)
+Keep a single source of truth by linking your project management platform to your estimating and accounting systems.
+A how-to article on integrating PM and accounting tools can live at /blog/how-to-integrate-pm-accounting

 Common job costing mistakes and how to avoid them